 Negativity needs fuel to thrive.
 If you do not feed their negativity and refuse to engage they will eventually move on.
 Do not fear the loss of the relationships, even if this is a loved one or a family member, it’s not worth it.
 There could be several tips to deal with in-laws but life is too short for negative distractions of toxic personalities. so choose yourself and take a stand.
 By surrounding yourself with loving and positive people, you can make sure to have a supportive group around when you need them.

 When the going gets tough, the tough get tough but for that, you also need a little support.
 It has been observed that husbands hardly take a stand because they want to balance.
 This causes tension between you two but I would still suggest you tell him everything you say or do, he needs to be aware, if he supports you then well and good, if not then at least you did your job.

 13.)
 Take External Help

-Join groups, stay with people who bring out the best in you and stay connected to positive people who help you get ease.
-In the end, if all this takes a serious toll over your mental stature do talk to someone you feel comfortable with, it helps to release.
+Join groups, stay with people who bring out the best in you, and stay connected to positive people who help you get ease.
+In the end, if all this takes a serious toll on your mental stature do talk to someone you feel comfortable with, it helps to release.
 External help could be in any form you just have to identify what will work for you.

 Few quick tips to deal with in-laws and stay calm